DmitryTsepelev/ar_lazy_preload/README.md

 ## Gotchas

-1. Lazy preloading [does not work](https://github.com/DmitryTsepelev/ar_lazy_preload/pull/40/files) when `.includes` is called earlier:
+1. Lazy preloading [does not work](https://github.com/DmitryTsepelev/ar_lazy_preload/pull/40/files) for ActiveRecord < 6 when `.includes` is called earlier:

   ```ruby
   Post.includes(:user).preload_associations_lazily.each do |p|